 Kat (last name) aka Asliani

-*Not included in this letter to Zia Pueblo but of important note: In 2019, I became baptized and began my new life as a believer in Jesus the Messiah.
+*Not included in this letter to Zia Pueblo but of important note: In 2019, I became baptized and began my new life as a believer in Jesus the Messiah as my Lord and Savior.
 Messianic Judaism is now a key component of my spiritual path, which continues to be deeply indigenous as well.
 I am also studying the wisdom of some of the Ascended Masters of Divine Feminine Christ consciousness, Mother Mary and Mary Magdalene among them.

 Jesus is now at the front and center of my spiritual path.
-I bring all spiritual information and experiences "home" to Him, to my own Holy Spirit, and to the One True Creator God, whom I pray and relate to both as a Holy Father and a Holy Mother.
+I bring all spiritual information and experiences "home" to Him, to my own Holy Spirit, and to the One True Creator God.

 There are many paradoxes that I must hold as I walk my path and seek deeper understanding, healing and truth.
 One of Jesus' many names is "The Reconciler" and I believe that He can help us reconcile all differences, all contradictions, all divisions, all traumas and all wrongs in the light of His glorious love.
 The Jesus-path as I coming to know it is not about oppression, denigration of other true spiritual paths, exiling the Divine Feminine, nor limiting our spiritual experience- on the contrary, it is a walk of profound freedom, true faith and Divine Love .
 A key part of my walking the road with Jesus is a commitment to participate in the process of healing the harm done by Christian colonialism I will always honor Mother Earth and indigenous Truth (added August 2021 and updated in January 2022).